JNYENKL/D0018E/README.md

 ### How to run
 In order to run a db test, double click the bat file related to it.
 To run a gui test, you must first first do the steps mentioned above in App, then double click the bat.
+In case of bcrypt giving error due to different OS than the one of the authors, check [this link](https://stackoverflow.com/questions/60962219/error-bcrypt-lib-node-is-not-a-valid-win32-application)